Craig Moore: Rangers (first spell)

 At the start of the 1995–96 season, Moore continued to make himself available in the first team under the management of Walter Smith.
 He scored the only goal of the game, in a 1–0 win against Aberdeen on 7 October 1995.
 Despite losing 4–1 against Juventus on 18 October 1995, Moore’s performance was praised, having stepped in the starting line–up for the suspended Alan McLaren.
 During a 4–1 win against Hearts on 21 October 1995, he was elbowed in the face by Alan Lawrence in an off-the-ball incident but was not noticed by the referee.
 After the incident, Lawrence was eventually suspended for one match and the linesman, who did not see the incident, was demoted by the Scottish Football Association.
 By March, Moore made history by becoming the first victim of an on-field offence to give evidence to the SFA disciplinary committee.
 During a 1–1 draw against Celtic on 17 March 1996, he suffered a foot injury and had to be substituted after just 34 minutes.
 After the match, it was announced that Moore was out for the rest of the 1995–96 season.
 However, his season was already marred by injuries and international commitment with Australia, resulting in him making sixteen appearances and scoring once in all competitions.
 Despite this, his contributions at the club saw Rangers win the league for the eighth-consecutive time and the Scottish Cup.

 The start of the 1996–97 season saw Moore continue to recover from a foot injury.
 On 18 September 1996, he made his return from a foot injury, starting a match and played 67 minutes before being substituted, in a 4–0 win against Hibernian in the quarter–finals of the Scottish League Cup.
 Since returning from injury, he regained his first team place and began rotating in playing either the centre–back position and midfield position.
 Moore started in the Scottish League Cup final against Hearts and helped Rangers win 4–3 to win the final.
 After suffering a hamstring injury during a 3–1 win against Dunfermline Athletic on 14 December 1996, he returned to the starting line–up and played 75 minutes before being substituted, in a 3–1 win against Celtic on 2 January 1997.
 After being sidelined throughout February, Moore scored his first goal of the season, in a 2–2 draw against Aberdeen on 1 March 1997.
-Despite an injury during a 2–0 lost against Motherwell on 5 May 1997, he recovered and helped the club win the league for the ninth-consecutive time.
+Despite an injury during a 2–0 loss against Motherwell on 5 May 1997, he recovered and helped the club win the league for the ninth-consecutive time.
 At the end of the 1996–97 season, Moore went on to make thirty–one appearances and scoring once in all competitions.